Breast Cancer Risk and Prevention

 Genetic Factors

-About 5-10% of breast cancers are inherited (or hereditary), meaning that a damaged (mutated) gene was passed down from a parent to a child.
+About 5 to 10 out of 100 cases of breast cancer are inherited (or hereditary), meaning that a damaged (mutated) gene was passed down from a parent to a child.
 BRCA 1 & 2 are the most common and well-understood mutations, but they are not the only ones that can increase breast cancer risk.
 You can read more about other genetic mutations in our article Genetic Testing for Familial Breast Cancer.

 You should talk with a genetic counselor if you are worried about your family history.
 You should be screened if you have any of the following: